 - Breathing support, including a tube through the mouth into the lungs and connected to a breathing machine (ventilator)

 An amitriptyline hydrochloride overdose can be very serious.

 People who swallow too much of this drug are almost always admitted to the hospital.

-How well someone does depends on how much of the drug they swallowed and how quickly they receive treatment.
+How well someone does depends on how much of the drug was swallowed and how quickly treatment is given.
 The faster a person gets medical help, the better the chance of recovery.
 Complications such as pneumonia, muscle damage from lying on a hard surface for a long period of time, or brain damage from lack of oxygen may result in permanent disability.
 Death can occur.

 Elavil overdose; Adepril overdose; Endep overdose; Enovil overdose; Trepiline overdose

 Aronson JK.
 Tricyclic antidepressants.
 In: Aronson JK, ed.
 Meyler's Side Effects of Drugs.
 16th ed.
 Waltham, MA: Elsevier; 2016:146-169.

 Levine MD, Ruha AM.
 Antidepressants.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 146.

 Review Date 9/23/2017

 Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Emeritus, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.